-This two day workshop will cover the basics of small scale hydro power with a field trip to local microhydro installation.
+This 1-1/2 day workshop will cover the basics of small scale hydro power with a field trip to local microhydro installation.
 Participants will learn about: site assessment techniques including the measurement of head and flow; system design; types of turbines and their associated performance and cost; system components such as the intake, penstock and balance of system; maintenance and troubleshooting; and case studies.

 Who should attend?.....basically anyone

 - Land, home, business, or farm owners

 - Any energy user interested in harnessing power from solar, wind or water

 *Early Registration Cost: $325 - Register by close of business day September 5 to receive discount

 Students in UNC system cost: $300**

 Location: Appalachian State University Campus, Room 329 in the College of Education Building.
 Park at College Street Parking Deck directly across from building (Parking attendant will allow you into parking deck).
 See map below.

 Time: Friday, September 26 9:00am-4:00pm (includes lunch) and